Colchicine is used to treat and prevent gout. Find out how to take it safely and possible side effects. Colchicine is also called Colgout.

 Colchicine works best if you take it at the first sign (within 12 hours) of gout pain, redness and swelling.

 Colchicine can be used to prevent gout attacks while starting allopurinol or febuxostat.
 The usual dose is:

 □ 1 tablet 2 times a day for 6 months.

 □ 1 tablet once a day, OR

 It is generally recommended you keep taking colchicine for 3–6 months after the target serum urate level has been reached by taking allopurinol or febuxostat.

 How to take colchicine

-- Tell your doctor or pharmacist about all other medications you are taking – colchicine can be harmful when taken with some other medicines like antibiotics and medicines for pain relief
+- Other medicines: Tell your doctor or pharmacist about all other medicines you are taking.
+Colchicine can be harmful when taken with some other medicines, such as antibiotics and medicines for pain relief.

 Colchicine can cause serious side effects, although not everyone gets them.